 The Massage Therapy Program is a clock hour program and the student is required to make quantitative progress toward program completion.
-Students are evaluated for SAP at the midpoint of the program and must have a minimum of 90% attendance on a cumulative basis at the evaluation period, (refer to evaluation period in Satisfactory Academic Progress Review).
-Clock hour courses that are not completed successfully will count towards maximum clock hours attempted for the program.
+A student must attend at least 67% or 265.32 hours of the scheduled clock hours on a cumulative basis at the end of the payment period.
+Grades of "F" (Fail), "Inc" (Incomplete) and "W" (Withdrawn) are calculated in the completion ratio and will result in a lower completion ratio.
+Students must repeat all classes in which clock hours were not completed successfully.
+All clock hours that are not completed successfully will count towards maximum clock hours attempted for the program.
 Transfer credits, if applicable, are also calculated in the completion ratio.